QCD sum rule study on excited light meson operators: Phenomenological analyses

 \section{Phenomenological analyses}

-In this section we systematically construct excited light meson operators by combining one quark field, one antiquark field, one covariant derivative, and suitable Lorentz structures.
-As summarized in Fig.~\ref{fig:category}, a total of twelve such operators can be constructed, denoted as $J^{J^{PC}}_{\cdots}$:
+In this section we systematically construct excited light meson operators by combining one quark field, one antiquark field, one covariant derivative, and appropriate Lorentz structures, as shown in Eq.~(\ref{def:struct}).
+For example, there are several ways to combine the covariant derivative ${\overset{\leftrightarrow}{D}}_\alpha$ with the tensor operator $\bar q_a \sigma_{\mu\nu} q_a$: \begin{itemize}